Larry Herman, DMSc, MPA, PA-C, DFAAPA

 Trauma history, such as experiencing abuse or community violence, is present in approximately two-thirds of the population.
 It is important for providers to be knowledgeable about trauma due to the high prevalence and long-lasting impact.
 The medical encounter can be triggering for patients with a history of trauma especially when power differentials are exacerbated such as during the physical examination.
 Providers can improve the interaction by incorporating simple trauma-informed techniques into the physical examination by adjusting communication, positioning, and contact.
 These modifications positively impact the interaction by focusing on fostering a sense of safety and collaborative decision-making.
 This article describes the background of trauma-informed care and outlines trauma-informed techniques for physical examinations that can be immediately applied to patient interactions across all medical specialties.

 Soran D. Trauma-Informed Physical Examination: A Practical Guide.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.